Students on campus

 Requirements

-• Pre-service teachers need a current Police Information Check with Vulnerable Sector Screening (issued within the last 6 months).
-Students who do not already have a police check should begin this process at their local police station as soon as possible, as police checks often take 4-6 weeks to process.
+• Pre-service teachers need a current Police Information Check with Vulnerable Sector Screening (issued after May 1 of the current academic year).
+Students who do not already have a police check should begin this process online with their local Police station as soon as possible as police checks often take 4-6 weeks to process.
+Please see the Field Experience Police Information Requirement webpage for more information on how to request a PIC-VS.

 • Students placed with Trellis Society also require a Child Intervention Check issued by Alberta Human Services within the last 6 months.
 While this is not necessary to begin the program, it is something that will need to occur as soon as possible.
 More information will be provided at the orientation session.